gitwalter/ai-dev-agent/tests/TEST_ORGANIZATION_RULES.md

 ## Overview

 This document outlines the rules and guidelines for organizing tests in the AI Development Agent project.
 All tests must follow these rules to maintain consistency and ensure proper test discovery.
+This document aligns with the cursor rule for test organization and structure.

 ## Core Rules